AlexSembrat/AquaIntel-Watch/README.md

 # AquaIntel Watch App

-Garmin watch app for AquaIntel Capstone Project.
+Garmin Watch app for AquaIntel Capstone Project.

+To compile this code you will need to download the Garmin Connect IQ SDK